jedi-studio/.github/profile/README.md

 # JEDI Studio
 > JavaScript Experienced Developers International

-JEDI Studio: We're more than just a team; we're a close-knit family of passionate individuals.
+**JEDI Studio**: We're more than just a team; we're a close-knit family of passionate individuals.
 Our mission?
 To showcase our diverse skills and tackle the seemingly impossible.
 With code as our weapon, we're committed to making the world a better place.
-Welcome to JavaScript Experienced Developers International Studios (JEDI Studio). 🚀🌟
+Welcome to **JavaScript Experienced Developers International Studios** (JEDI Studio). 🚀🌟

 * :books: 3+ years in open source.
 * :computer: +2 Developers working to make coding become easier.